Built an enterprise innovation studio that ran without the primary facilitator in every room

 What Scaled Forward

-Methods: problem-framing now standard before major initiatives with intake model embedded in onboarding innovation teams
+Methods: Problem-framing now standard before major initiatives.
+Intake model embedded in innovation team onboarding.